VoronDesign/VoronUsers/printer_mods/richardjm/led-mounts/README.md

 ## Hardware

 - A single m3x25 bolt, m3 washer and t-nut
-- JST-XH 3 way connectors and short cable runs from end to end
+- JST-XH 3 way connectors and short cable runs from end to end (whatever connectors suits your LED strips best)
 - LED strip - I used neopixels but you can use whatever
 - 15.5mm quarter round LED extrusion with diffiser
 - VHB tape if necessary